 • Incorporate ways of acknowledging the injustices that Aboriginal and Torres Strait Islander have experienced

 • Consider flying the Aboriginal and Torres Strait Islander flags at half mast, or request your local council to do so as one way of recognising the loss, hurt and suffering that 26 January embodies for Aboriginal and Torres Strait Islander peoples.

 • Consider holding a minute of silence at the start of the formal proceedings to reflect on these injustices

 • Hold celebratory events on an alternative date(s).

-Attend one of the ‘Survival Day’ or ‘Invasion Day’ events, such as
+Attend one of the ‘Survival Day’ or ‘Invasion Day’ events

 The Vigil at Barangaroo Reserve, Sydney

 Wugulora Morning Ceremony – Barangaroo, Sydney (online in 2021)